alexander-austin/Paper/README.md

 Scissor.py is a background worker that uses the API to run periodic maintenance tasks.

+Pencil.py is a background worker that polls GPIO, including optional MPU 6050 for automatic orientation control.

 ![Image of working e-Paper display and connected Raspberry Pi](/docs/display.jpg?raw=true)

 ![Screenshot of homepage and image gallery.](/docs/gallery.jpg?raw=true)